mikecann/clouds-and-edges/README.md

 - processes are not atomic so theres room for state corruption in there
 - think about error retrys in processes, what if an event handler fails, do we retry?
 - need to rebuild aggregates too
+- Rebuilding Aggregates

+- Lexographic order on event store means problems for event store
+- event store currently has a limit or 9